 Certain medications for blood pressure, heart disease, irregular heart beat

-Stimulant medications for attention disorders, weight loss, or to stay awake
+Stimulant medications for ADHD, weight loss, or staying awake

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your care team as soon as possible:

 Allergic reactions—skin rash, itching, hives, swelling of the face, lips, tongue, or throat

 High lactic acid level—muscle pain or cramps, stomach pain, trouble breathing, general discomfort or fatigue

 Low vitamin B12 level—pain, tingling, or numbness in the hands or feet, muscle weakness, dizziness, confusion, difficulty concentrating